 15 years ago - 30-year-old Martin is awarded the Nobel Prize for physics.

-10 years ago - 35-year-old Martin is caught in an accident with Ronnie Raymond & becomes the secondary host of the Firestorm Matrix.
+10 years ago - 35-year-old Martin rejects Caitlyn Snow's attempt to seduce him the day of the Nuclear Matrix experiment.
+Unaware that Henry Hewitt has paid his assistant, Danton Black to sabotage the experiment he is caught in the resulting explosion with Ronnie Raymond & becomes the secondary host of the Firestorm Matrix.
 Together, they join the Justice League as Firestorm.

 9 years ago - 36-year-old Martin & Ronnie Raymond's connection is ruptured, forcing them to reduce their time as Firestorm.
 The Justice League collapses.

 7 years ago - 38-year-old Martin & Ronnie Raymond again battle Caitlyn Snow who has discovered the nature of the Firestorm matrix.